husnimarwan/buying-target/README.md

 - Add budget amounts to track your progress
 - See how much more you need to reach each target
 - Visual progress bars show your advancement
-- History logs keep track of your budget additions
+- History logs keep track of your budget additions with day tracking
+- Toggle history visibility to show/hide detailed information
 - Data persists in your browser even after closing the tab
+- Sign in to sync targets across devices
+- Green checkmark appears when you've met your buying target

 ## Getting Started